Saronik5883/Reddit-clone/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Reddit-Clone is a Flutter application that replicates the popular social media platform Reddit.
+Reddit-Clone, a Flutter application that replicates reddit while following Material You.
 It utilizes Riverpod 2.0 for state management, Firebase for backend services and authentication/login.

 - [Riverpod 2.0](https://riverpod.dev/): Riverpod is a simple yet powerful state management library for Flutter, designed to be easy to use and understand.